 How to upload a file to a GitHub release in a workflow

 I built a little CLI utility for converting RSS/Atom feeds to Markdown files called FeedMD.
-I wanted to create a workflow that builds FeedMD for each of the supported platforms and then uploads the compiled binaries to the release I just created like this.

 The research

 Honestly I was expecting some more GitHub CLI, I only found one reference buried in a StackOverflow answer.
-Third party actions have their place, but they’re not for doing routine work - they’re a lot to use securely.
+Third party actions have their place, but they’re not for doing routine work; they’re a lot to use securely.
 You’ll need to fork, code review, and actively keep your fork up to date etc…

 The approach I took

 I just used the GitHub CLI.
-I try to avoid pulling in actions from the marketplace if practical, especially is it’s for something simple supported by GitHub CLI.
-GitHub CLI is pre-installed on all GitHub runners and allow you to run any GitHub CLI command.
-Including gh release upload <tag> <files>... which uploads files to a release with a specifc tag.
-Perfect.
+I try to avoid pulling in actions from the marketplace if practical, especially is it’s for something simple.
+The GitHub CLI is pre-installed on all GitHub runners and allow you to run any GitHub CLI command.
+Including gh release upload <tag> <files>...

 Here’s the important parts of the deployment file